Operated by: People's Law School icon in SVG formatPeople's Law School

 Alert!

-This information has been updated to reflect changes to the Divorce Act that took effect on March 1, 2021, as well as new Provincial Court Family Rules that took effect on May 17, 2021.
+This information has been updated to reflect changes to the Divorce Act that took effect on March 1, 2021.

 What you should know